mohamedBoujdi/Functionnal-Programming/README.md

 ***functional programming operations in general are not thread safe which means that they are not safe to use in a multi-threaded environment.***

 > **functional programming** : uses operations that are not part of the Java language, such as map, filter, and reduce.
+ Streams in Java provide a functional approach to process a collection of objects.